sailscastshq/docs.sailscasts.com/docs/wish/google.md

 }
 ```

-The above is an actual real world use case of wish in [https://sailscasts.com](https://sailscasts.com).
-You can perform any business logic you want.

-There you have it, a GitHub OAuth flow with just two routes and one line of code each to both redirect to GitHub and get the OAuth user details.
+There you have it, a Google OAuth flow with just two routes and one line of code each to both redirect to Google and get the OAuth user details.